schnoddelbotz/cloud-vm-docker/README.md

 ## how does it work(flow)?

 - Task submission (via curl against HTTP CFN or `cloud-vm-docker run`)
-- Alternatively, `cloud-vm-docker task-vm create ...` will bypass above http cfn and spin GCE VM + save DataStore record
+- Alternatively, `cloud-vm-docker task-vm create ...` will bypass above http cfn and spin GCE VM + save FireStore record
 - VM is set up with a `cloudservice` systemd service, which will ...
-  - PreStart: curl-CFN to update task status in datastore to BOOTED
+  - PreStart: curl-CFN to update task status in firestore to BOOTED
   - Start: run your container!
   - Post: curl-CFN to [update task status to EXITED] and DELETE the VM itself
 - Furthermore, VM is set up to ...